calebstdin/spotify-playlist-maker/README.md

 pipenv install
 ```

-## Running the performance analysis script
+## Running the evaluation script

 ```
 pipenv shell
 python evaluation.py
 ```

+The script takes approximately 10 minutes to complete on my machine.

 ## Using the Android client